 Cutchins Distinguished Lecture Series: Endowed by a generous alumnus and named for another distinguished alumnus, Clifford A. Cutchins III ’44 (’47), this speaker series brings to campus a nationally known personality who speaks on the topics of leadership and ethics.
 Past speakers include: Gen. Colin Powell, Bob Schieffer, Stephen Ambrose, Gov. Tom Ridge, and Gov. Christine Todd Whitman.
 Open to the public and held in Burruss Auditorium, this event is usually held each March.

-University Honors Program: The Corps works closely with the university Honors College to help cadets work towards honors diplomas, prestigious scholarships, and other certifications.
+Virginia Tech Honors College: The Corps works closely with the Honors College to help cadets work towards honors diplomas, prestigious scholarships, and other certifications.
 Any cadet with a 3.6 or higher GPA is eligible to apply, and many of the activities in the Corps can be used to fulfill the requirements for the Honors College.